2025 Summer Camp

 Middle school students who participate in our summer camp are taught and mentored by Architects, Designers, Planners, and Community Members to create designs they would like to see in their communities.

-Assist with various tasks for the camp.
-This may include pre/post camp preparation, assisting with model making,
+• Assist with various tasks for the camp - from pre/post camp preparation, setup/takedown, registration, nutrition, running a model making station, etc.

 SAVE THE DATE!